AqsaAfzal7/AqsaAfzal7/README.md

 - 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 you can easily reach me on GitHub
-- 😄 Pronouns: I am s hard working person
+- 😄 Pronouns: I am a hard working person
 - ⚡ Fun fact: I like to spend more time in northern areas 😆

 <!---